How to create a duotone image in Photoshop

 What is a duotone image?

 At its core, a duotone is simply an image that’s made of two colors.
-You’ve probably seen them before (Spotify’s 2015 Year in Review featured a whole bunch of duotones) but even smaller brands have been using this nifty trick to spice up their photos.
+You’ve probably seen them before in campaigns like Spotify’s 2015 Year in Review.

 If you’re interested in trying out this technique, you’ll want to be strategic in the photo you choose to manipulate.
 While technically you can apply the duotone effect to any photo, it’ll look better on an image with lots of contrast.
 I’d also recommend using an image with a solid background, preferably white – that makes it easier to establish the base color you’re looking for!